 My journey with keening didn’t finish after the wake of my friend I heard a very moving Scottish lament, whose Gaelic translation was Dark Haired Alan, which spoke to my younger brother, both Called Allan and with dark hair, who had died aged 36. as not long after my dead younger brother spoke to me in a song called Dark Haired Alan, which has become a familiar lament.
 The request of my friend hadn’t just asked me to keen but had reached into me and drawn out something I would never ordinarily have the belief or confidence to do.

-Re-envisioning Keening
+Reclaiming Keening

-Re-envisioning offers space to connect with grief, to let our hands and heart process our feelings through creative projects such as making a keening doll or weaving grief while keening circles provide a curated musical journey which allows for expressions such as anger, frustration or despair.
+Reclaiming offers space to connect with grief, to let our hands and heart process our feelings through creative projects such as making a keening doll or weaving grief while keening circles provide a curated musical journey which allows for expressions such as anger, frustration or despair.
 Within the keening ritual is a liminal phase, one in which transformation and healing can take place as we change our relationship with grief.

 Gather the Keeners - Painting by Jude Lally